HttpAnimation/FakeAI/README.md

 3) Unzip the **.zip** file, then open **index.html**

 ## Live
-This is not really recommended because this will show up with the URL "AI" in the network logs.
-If you don't care, go [here]().
+This is not recommended because this will show up with the URL "AI" in the network logs.
+If you don't care, go [here](https://httpanimation.github.io/FakeAI/).